New Year's in Dublin: Grand Tour of Ireland9 Days • 3 Cities New Year's in Dublin: Grand Tour of Ireland

 Whiskey Business: Switch up your drinking habits and try some whiskey!
 Visit the Jameson distillery, where Jameson Irish whiskey was distilled until 1971.
 Feel sophisticated as you sip Jameson and discuss its toasted wood undertones.

-Day 4: Travel to Killarney via Blarney Castle
+Day 4: Travel to County Kerry via Blarney Castle

-Next stop: Killarney, a city located in County Kerry, the southwestern part of the country.
-With rolling hills, massive lakes, and a quaint city center, Killarney is quintessential Ireland.
-En route to Killarney, stop for a visit to the famed Blarney Castle and kiss a dirty rock (everybody’s doing it).
+Next stop: County Kerry, the southwestern part of the country.
+With rolling hills, massive lakes, and a quaint city center, County Kerry is quintessential Ireland.
+En route to County Kerry, stop for a visit to the famed Blarney Castle and kiss a dirty rock (everybody’s doing it).